 From a review of information obtained from 84 countries only Bangladesh and India have four separate ministries to manage the four modes of transport.
 In contrast, the other 82 countries have unified Ministries or Departments of Transport.
 Considering the immense benefits of implementing integrated multimodal transport infrastructure and connectivity, it is observed that most countries around the world completed this vital reform early in the century by merging their transport ministries using a big-bang approach.
 For instance, China merged its vast Railway Ministry in 2008 to develop multimodal transport hubs that support seamless long and short-distance passenger and freight movements, thereby enhancing infrastructure safety, efficiency, and productivity.

-Some countries, such as Japan and South Korea, have even included land and tourism within their super Ministries of Transport for integrated spatial and transport development.
+Korea, have even included land and tourism within their super Ministries of Transport for integrated spatial and transport development.